-5.6.5 Special Notes & Limitations
+5.7.5 Special Notes & Limitations

-- 1. Hammer IR keys propagate up through the hierarchical tree.
-For example, if vlsi.inputs.clocks was specified in the constraints for ModuleAA but not for ModuleA, ModuleA will inherit ModuleAA's constraints.
-Take special care of where your constraints come from, especially for a parent module with more than one submodule.
-To avoid confusion, it is recommended to specify the same set of keys for every module. - 2.
-Hammer IR keys specified at the root level (i.e. outside of vlsi.inputs.hierarchical.constraints) do not override the corresponding submodule constraints.
-However, if you add a Hammer IR file using -p on the command line (after the file containing vlsi.inputs.hierarchical.constraints), those keys are global and override submodule constraints unless a meta action is specified.
-To avoid confusion, it is recommended to specify all constraints with vlsi.inputs.hierarchical.constraints. - 3.
-Due to the structure of vlsi.inputs.hierarchical.constraints as a list structure, currently, there are the following limitations: - You must include all of the constraints in a single file.
-The config parser is unable to combine constraints from differnt files because most meta actions do not work on list items (advanced users will need to use deepsubst).
-This will make it harder for collaboration, and unfortunately, changes to module constraints at a higher level of hierarchy after submodules are hardened will trigger the Make dependencies, so you will need to modify the generated Makefile or use redo-targets. - Other issues have been observed, such as the bump API failing (see this issue at the top module level.
-This is caused by similar mechanisms as above.
-The workaround is to ensure that bumps are specified at the root level for only the top module and the bumps step is removed from submodule par actions. - 4.
+- 1. Hammer IR keys specified at the root level (i.e. outside of vlsi.inputs.hierarchical.constraints) are overridden by the corresponding submodule constraints.
+Generally, to avoid confusion, it is recommended to specify all constraints module-by-module with vlsi.inputs.hierarchical.constraints. - 2.
 Most Hammer APIs are not yet intelligent enough to constrain across hierarchical boundaries.
 For example: - The power straps API is unable to pitch match power straps based on legalized placement of submodule instances or vice versa. - The pin placement API does not match the placement of pins that may face each other in two adjacent submodule instances.
-You will need to either manually place the pins yourself or ensure a sufficient routing channel between the instances at the parent level.

-5. Hammer does not support running separate decks for submodule DRC and LVS.
+You will need to either manually place the pins yourself or ensure a sufficient routing channel between the instances at the parent level. - 3.
+Hammer does not support running separate decks for submodule DRC and LVS.
 Technology plugins may need to be written with Makefiles and/or technology-specific options that will implement different checks for submodules vs. the top level.